 Steal This Blog!
-SEO 2.0 Goes Creative Commons
+SEO2.blog Uses Creative Commons License

 *

-I always wanted to share my knowledge on blogging, social media and search engine optimization under a Creative Commons license as well but I couldn’t.
+I always loved to share my knowledge on blogging, social media and search!

 Google stopped sending me traffic for most of the relevant search queries I was ranking before.

-I decided to quit Google then and banned it altogether on my blog.
-You probably know that by now.
+I decided to quit Google search then and banned it altogether on my blog to prevent content theft.

-Still I wanted to spread my know-how and share my insights with as big an audience as possible.
-Thus going Creative Commons was the logical path to me.
-From then on you could
+I wanted to spread my know-how and share my insights with as many people as possible.

 legally copy and distribute my articles in their entirety.

-Reproducing your articles is the best way to preserve them for the future.
+Another advantage of Reproducing your articles is that it’s the best way to preserve them for the future.

 - your blog can get hacked